nonoo/dmrshark/README.md

 - **decodequality**: Quality of AMBE2+ decoding, valid values are between 1 and 64, 1 is the worst and 64 is the best quality.
 Default value is 3.
 Note that increasing decoding quality increases used CPU time.
 - **playrawfileatcallstart**: Plays this raw wave file at the start of a call.
 Sample format is 8kHz IEEE 32bit float.
 - **playrawfileatcallend**: Plays this raw wave file at the end of a call.
 Sample format is 8kHz IEEE 32bit float.
+- **rmsminsamplevalue**: Minimum float value of the decoded voice stream to calculate RMS for.
+This is used for ignoring silence during RMS calculation.

 ## Running